What is a sole trader?

 Do you offer advice on pensions?

 We do not.
-If you require recommendations on pensions or other types of financial products, we recommend speaking with someone who is regulated by the Financial Conduct Authority (FCA),as they will be professional financial advisors and you are protected by the Financial Services Compensation Scheme (FSCS).
+If you require recommendations on pensions or other types of financial products, we recommend speaking with someone who is regulated by the Financial Conduct Authority (FCA),as they will be professional financial advisors and you will be protected by the Financial Services Compensation Scheme (FSCS).

 We have numerous contacts with FCA regulated financial advisors in the local area and would be happy to put you in touch.